 There are a few myths surrounding filing bankruptcy.
 It’s worth it to make sure you know the facts.
 Here are a few things that keep people from filing, when they deserve the relief of bankruptcy:

 Nobody Else Files – This just isn’t true.
-In fact, statistics show us how many people have filed bankruptcy between 2006 and 2017.
-All types of individuals file bankruptcy, including lawyers, doctors and politicians.
+In fact, statistics show us how many people have filed for bankruptcy between 2006 and 2017.
+All types of individuals file for bankruptcy, including lawyers, doctors, and politicians.
 Like you, they are often a victim of bad circumstances.
 Bankruptcy represents a solution.

 I Won’t Be Able To Buy A Car – Not true.
 Within the first year after filing bankruptcy, you will receive offers for vehicle financing.
 Should I file bankruptcy if I could never buy a car again?
 Probably not.
 But you’ll find that’s just not true.